vincefn/pyvkfft/README.rst

 - on Windows, this requires visual studio (c++ tools) and a cuda toolkit installation, with either CUDA_PATH or CUDA_HOME environment variable.
 However it should be simpler to install using ``conda``, as detailed below
-- *Only when installing from source*: ``vkfft.h`` installed in the usual include directories, or in the 'src' directory

 This package can be installed from source using ``pip install .``.